Docker development environment

 The web container works with the PHP-FPM to serve PHP code, the DB image for the local database, and the Varnish image to send requests and cache the results.

-The CLI container is based on a PHP-CLI image that provides
+There are few CLI containers based on a PHP-CLI image that provides

 build—extends the CLI container to perform operations with writable filesystem, similar to the build phase